 Use GDPR-compliant declarations of consent for the use of personal data.

-Data processing is only permissible if consent has been given in a GDPR-compliant manner.
+Data processing is permissible if consent has been given in a GDPR-compliant manner.
+However, the use of personal data is permitted even if the company has a legitimate interest in using the data.
 The requirements for these declarations of consent have been tightened: For example, the minimum age has been set to 16 years.

 3) Consider the extent and necessity of data.

 Personal data that is stored without actually being required poses a risk to the company which keeps it.
 Data may only be processed if it is really necessary for the intended purpose of processing.

 4) Keep data protection in mind when you design and develop your software and hardware.

 All projects involving personal data that will subsequently be processed by a company must be developed according to the “Privacy by Design” principle.
 Businesses can either retrofit their existing systems or replace them with new, GDPR-compliant ones.